 You can expect immaculately plated dishes expertly made with impeccable technique and a genuine understanding of food.

-Vanilla Crème Brûlée - An exquisite vanilla bean custard encased in a deep caramel shield.
-For something truly decadent, we recommend pairing it with their Le Parigot cocktail - Liqueur de Paris, Brandy and lime.
+La Crème Brûlée Flambée au Cointreau - An exquisite vanilla bean custard encased in a deep caramel shield.
+For something truly decadent, we recommend pairing it with their French Martini - a mix of Vodka, Chambord, and pineapple juice.

 Open for lunch and dinner Tuesday through Saturday from 12pm till 2pm and 6pm till 9pm.